publiccodenet/about/activities/value-and-impact/pain-points/public-organizations.md

 ## Futureproofing

-Understanding how decisions about their digital public infrastructure will open up or limit possibility of future upgrades, add-ons and innovation potential in the future.
+Understanding how decisions about their digital public infrastructure will open up or limit the possibility of future upgrades, add-ons and innovation potential.

 ## Technical debt